stuerp/foo_vis_spectrum_analyzer/README.md

 * New: Brown-Puckette constant Q transform.
 * New: Background mode "None" does not draw a background resulting in transparent element.
+* New: Full Screen mode for Columns UI.

 v0.7.0.0-beta-2, 2024-01-26